annotorious/annotorious-plugin-tools/README.md

 npm install @annotorious/plugin-tools
 ```

-## Use
+## Usage

-This plugin works with both Annotorious versions, for images and OpenSeadragon.
+The plugin support both versions of Annotorious: the standard image annotator and the OpenSeadragon integration.

-### Image Version
+### Image Annotator

 ```js
 import { createImageAnnotator } from '@annotorious/annotorious';